Brigid Goddess and Her Beautiful Celtic History

 Is the Goddess Brigid a Triple Goddess?

-The Goddess Brigid emerged in more recent imagery in a triple form.
+You’ll often see Brigid confusingly portrayed as three identical women, making people wonder if she’s a Triple Goddess.
+Only in more recent years did the Goddess Brigid emerge in a triple form.
 This is possibly due to the ancient Celts’ spiritual sacredness of the number three and its association with the divine.

 The most likely theory stems from Ireland, where there was a belief that Dagda had three identical daughters with the same name.
 However, each was associated with different aspects, including healing, smithwork, and poetry.